 An Individual Education Plan (IEP) is a written plan that describes special education programs and/or services for a student.
-It is based on a student’s profile of strengths and needs.
+It is based on a student’s profile of strengths and areas for growth.
 This will be developed in consultation with the parent/guardian/caregiver and with the student, where appropriate.
 All IEPs must comply with the requirements that are set out in Reg.
 181/98 and implement the policies in Ministry documents (see below).

-the student is expected to learn in a particular subject.
+An IEP may include modified and/or alternative learning expectations along with accommodations.
+Modifications are changes made to the Ontario Curriculum to what the student is expected to learn in a particular subject.
 Alternative expectations are for areas not represented in the Ontario Curriculum.
 Accommodations are changes made to the learning environment, how the teacher instructs or assesses your child, but without changing the curriculum.
 They may also include the use of assistive technology or special equipment that helps your child learn and/or demonstrate their learning.

 IEPs are developed within 30 days of a student being placed in a special education program.
 Parents and students, where appropriate, are consulted in the development of the IEP and get a copy.
 IEPs are reviewed and updated at least once every reporting period.